sszhao74/sszhao74.github.io/_posts/2025-11-07-klic-seminar-anthropomorphism-and-biases-in-humanai-interaction.md

   <img src="/assets/img/posts/Image_20251107170838.jpg" alt="" width="1000"/>
 </div>

-# KLIC Seminar: Anthropomorphism and Biases in Human–AI Interaction

 On **November 6, 2025**, the **Kowloon Interaction Design Center (KLIC)** at **City University of Hong Kong** hosted a seminar titled *“Anthropomorphism and Biases in Human–AI Interaction.”* The talk was delivered by **Dr. Manuele Reani**, **Assistant Professor** at the **School of Management and Economics, The Chinese University of Hong Kong (Shenzhen)**.

 The seminar examined how anthropomorphic design, the attribution of human-like characteristics to artificial systems, affects user perception, trust, and decision-making in interactions with AI.